 For some additional ideas and pictures on ways to make this tripod more functional for other additions, or how to get rid of your groundboard altogether and simply keep the scope attached to the tripod, click here for the Super Simple Tripod 2x4 upgrades page.

 Worried about the bolt on the bottom of your scope hitting the nut/threaded rod on the top of the tripod?
-Not to worry - the Astroblast 4.5, Funscope and Celestron Firstscope have plenty of clearance underneath them, without even having to countersink the center nut/rod.
+It's okay - the Astroblast 4.5, Funscope and Celestron Firstscope have plenty of clearance underneath them, without even having to countersink the center nut/rod.
 The Edmund Astroscan's center locking bolt for it's base is low enough to hit a non-countersunk bolt, but this is easily overcome by shifting the base about half an inch off center.
 It's really not an issue at all.
 Below is a picture of the Astroblast 4.5, and the clearance it has, even with the feet countersunk into the tripod head by about 3/16".